-On Vatnsnes peninsula in North-West Iceland, you will find what we like to believe is a Viking fortress from the 13th century, called Borgarvirki - the Citadel.
+On Vatnsnes peninsula in North-West Iceland, you will find what we like to believe is a Viking fortress from the 11th century, called Borgarvirki - the Citadel.
 Borgarvirki is a volcanic plug, which forms a natural fortress of basalt columns, to which the Vikings then added.
-Old folklore tells us that the Vikings used Borgarvirki for Viking military purposes, but we cannot find the source in the Sagas.

-The fortress is 177 meters above sea-level and 10-15 meters high.
-The people of this area seem to have used Borgarvirki as a fortress when they were under attack from the chieftains of Borgarfjörður in the 13th century.
-At least on two occasions the local people of the Húnavatn's district were under siege here.
+The fortress is 177 meters above sea level and 10-15 meters high.
+The people of this area seem to have used Borgarvirki as a fortress when they were under attack from the chieftains of Borgarfjörður in the 11th century.

-The opponents' strategy was to starve the locals out.
-The locals had run out of food during one of the attacks and overheard the attackers talking amongst themselves how much provision the Húnavatn's locals had left.
+The opponent's strategy was to starve the locals out.
+The locals had run out of food during one of the attacks and overheard the attackers talking amongst themselves about how much provision the Húnavatn's locals had left.

-In this natural fortress, you will find lading, which has been rebuilt and is declared as protected.
+In this natural fortress, you will find lading, which has been rebuilt and is declared protected.

 Find out more in my travel-blog on Borgarvirki Fortress in North-West Iceland - a Viking Fortress.